xmos/xmath_walkthrough/doc/tutorial/part1C.md

 `vect_f32_dot()` was hand-written in optimized XS3 assembly to go as quickly as possible.
 Here we expect to see another significant performance boost.

-The main reason for this speed-up is that the C compiler does not, by default, emit dual-issue implementations of C functions.
+One of the main reasons for this speed-up is that the C compiler does not, by default, emit dual-issue implementations of C functions.
+Dual-issue code often allows inner loops to be significantly shortened, usually at the cost of program size.

 ### From `lib_xcore_math`